zsoftly/logguardian/terraform/README.md

 ### Network Design

-By default, the infrastructure is configured to use an account's **default VPC and its public subnets**.
-This approach simplifies deployment and avoids the need for a NAT Gateway, making it cost-effective and suitable for environments where a custom VPC is not required.
-For production or environments with specific networking requirements, the VPC and subnet IDs can be customized.
+By default, the infrastructure is configured to use an account's **default VPC and its public subnets** with `assign_public_ip=true`.
+This approach simplifies deployment and avoids the need for a NAT Gateway, making it cost-effective and suitable for dev/test environments.

+**Why Private Subnets Are Not Included:**

+Private subnet deployments require significantly more infrastructure that doesn't exist in the default VPC:

+- **Private Subnets**: Must be created (default VPC only has public subnets)
+- **NAT Gateway**: Elastic IP + NAT Gateway resources (~$32/month)
+- **Route Tables**: Separate route tables for private subnets
+- **Route Table Associations**: Link private subnets to their route tables
+- **Routes**: Configure 0.0.0.0/0 → NAT Gateway in private route tables
+- **Task Configuration**: Change `assign_public_ip=false` and use private subnets

+This adds complexity beyond a basic example.
+If you need private subnets, please contribute a complete working example via PR.

+**Other Advanced Networking (Not Included):**

+- **VPC Endpoints**: Interface/Gateway endpoints for AWS services (ECS, ECR, CloudWatch, Config) to eliminate internet egress.
+Contributions welcome via PR.
+- **Multi-AZ Deployments**: Multiple availability zones with cross-AZ load balancing.
+- **Custom VPC Architecture**: Custom CIDR ranges, transit gateways, VPC peering, etc.

+**For custom implementations, please open a PR to share your configuration with the community.**

 ## Example Configuration: `dev` Environment